hepplerj/Dissertation/ch5.dissertation.Heppler.md

 their materials.
 Preventing pollution was a very real goal for promoters.

-But the booster's hope for "clean" industry referred to aesthetics.
+But the booster's claims for "clean" industry referred to aesthetics.
 The process of producing the components that would run the computers of the future were far from environmentally friendly.
 "I remember thinking about smokestacks in other industries," Mayor Janet Hayes recalled, "I didn't expect this problem in my own backyard."^[Quoted in
 @pellowpark2002dreams, 76.]
 IBM, Fairchild Semiconductor, and other companies did not belch smoke into the air but the use of highly toxic chemicals---trichloroethane, chlorinated solvents, heavy metal gases---produced serious health problems causing damage to circulatory and reproduction systems, liver and kidney failure, and cancers.
 As investigations by state and federal officials uncovered widespread chemical spills and the EPA declared Superfund sites, the perception of clean industry declined while creating an environmental justice wing of the environmental movement in the Bay Area.
 The "clean" industries in the garden permanently altered land and human bodies.